ankrh/BPM-Matlab/README.md

 There are four ways to define the refractive index profile:
 1) Defining a function in P.n.func that takes X, Y, n_background and nParameters as inputs and provides the 2D refractive index as an output.
 You'd typically put this function definition at the end of the model file.
 2) Defining a 2D array of refractive indices in P.n.n with x and y side lengths specified in P.n.Lx and P.n.Ly.
 This array could, e.g., be imported from a data file.
 3) Defining a function in P.n.func that takes X, Y, Z, n_background and nParameters as inputs and provides the 3D refractive index as an output.
-P.n.Lx, P.n.Ly, P.n.Nx, P.n.Ny and P.n.Nz are the side lengths and resolutions of the window in which the refractive index function will be evaluated.
+P.n.Nz is the z resolution which the refractive index function will be evaluated with.
 The z side length will always be P.Lz.
 As with method 2, you'd usually put this function definition at the end of the model file.
 4) Defining a 3D array of refractive indices in P.n.n with x and y side lengths specified in P.n.Lx and P.n.Ly.
 The first xy slice corresponds to the refractive index exactly at z = 0, and the last slice to z = P.Lz.
-As with method 3, this is useful for refractive index data imported from a file.
+As with method 2, this is useful for refractive index data imported from a file.

 - `P.n`
 This field contains various subfields for defining the refractive index.
 The user must define either a `P.n.n` field or a `P.n.func` field.
 - `P.n.func`
 A function handle (specified, e.g., as `P.n.func = @calcRI`, where calcRI is the name of the function).
 The function may either be for a 2D refractive index distribution, in which case it takes 4 inputs (X,Y,n_background,nParameters) or it may be for a 3D refractive index distribution in which case it takes 5 inputs (X,Y,Z,n_background,nParameters).
 - `P.n.n`
 An alternative to specifying `P.n.func`, this is a 2D or 3D array containing the (complex) refractive index values.
 For a 3D array, it is assumed to stretch in the z direction from `z = 0` to `z = P.Lz`.
-The spacing between points in the x and y directions is `P.n.Lx/P.n.Nx` and `P.n.Ly/P.n.Ny`, but the spacing in the z direction is `P.Lz/(P.n.Nz - 1)` since the first and last slices are taken to be exactly at `z = 0` and `z = P.Lz`.
+The spacing between points in the x and y directions is `P.n.Lx/size(P.n.n,1)` and `P.n.Ly/size(P.n.n,2)`, but the spacing in the z direction is `P.Lz/(size(P.n.n,3) - 1)` since the first and last slices are taken to be exactly at `z = 0` and `z = P.Lz`.
 - `P.n.Lx` and `P.n.Ly`
-The x and y widths of the provided `P.n.n` data OR in the case of a 3D function in `P.n.func`, the side lengths of the window in which the refractive index function will be evaluated.
+The x and y widths of the provided `P.n.n` data.
-- `P.n.Nx`, `P.n.Ny` and `P.n.Nz`
+- `P.n.Nz`
-The x, y and z resolutions that a 3D `P.n.func` function will be evaluated with.
-High values of P.n.Nx*P.n.Ny*P.n.Nz will require large amounts of memory (CPU or GPU).
+The z resolution that the 3D `P.n.func` function will be evaluated with.
+High values of P.Nx*P.Ny*P.n.Nz will require large amounts of memory (CPU or GPU).
+If memory is a problem, you can split the simulation into multiple segments.

 - `P.E`
 There are three ways to define the initial E-field: